 6 min read

-Typically, a pre-announcement is made in the weeks preceding the full earnings release and conference call.
-Management also may decide to update investors with preliminary results ahead of investor days, investment conferences and major acquisitions.
+Typically, a preannouncement is made in the weeks preceding the full earnings release and conference call.
+However, management also may decide to update investors with preliminary results ahead of investor days, investment conferences, and major acquisitions.
 This allows conversation on current financials without violating Regulation Fair Disclosure.

-The question is more complex than simply whether to make a preannouncement, however.
-Many considerations contribute to the decision on what information to include — and whether to produce an early release at all.
+However, the question is more complex than simply whether to make a preannouncement.
+Many considerations contribute to the decision on what information to include — and whether to produce an early release.

-We decided to run an AlphaSense search to get a snapshot of the prevailing trends and rationale for early announcement.
-AlphaSense uses a blend of advanced linguistic search and NLP algorithms to help research professionals to search, navigate, and analyze corporate filings and other disclosures for critical data points.
+We decided to run an AlphaSense search to get a snapshot of the prevailing trends and rationale for the early announcement.
+AlphaSense uses advanced linguistic search and NLP algorithms to help research professionals search, navigate, and analyze corporate filings and other disclosures for critical data points.

-We looked at a sample of 59 preannouncement releases that had been issued in the U.S..
+We looked at a sample of 59 preannouncement releases issued in the U.S.